superlinuxero/SONiDOS/README.md

 This script will not modify your Linux system since all files are placed inside your home directory.
 In fact, the script will complain if you run it as root.

+Although I've tested it in Debian, Spotify should run on any other i386 Linux distribution.
+It even runs on Ubuntu 22.04 (amd64 with default basic i386 support).
+Please let me know if you encounter problems.

  **WHAT THIS SCRIPT DOES:**

  1.- Creates a temporary directory (which will be deleted after install)